 a.
 Describe the policies and procedures in place at the building.
-This may include storm water management, green friendly landscape management, integrated pest control management, green cleaning, green purchasing policy, exterior building maintenance management plan, waste management and recycling, lamp disposal, water reduction and management and traffic reduction initiatives.
+This may include storm water management, green friendly landscape management, integrated pest control management, green cleaning, green purchasing policy, exterior building maintenance management plan, lamp disposal, water reduction and management and traffic reduction initiatives.
 Please include any additional sustainable policies and procedures not mentioned above that are being followed.